Sports journalism

-Sports journalism is a form of writing that reports on matters pertaining to sporting topics and competitions.
-Sports journalism started in the early 1800s when it was targeted to the social elite and transitioned into an integral part of the news business with newspapers having dedicated sports sections.
-The increased popularity of sports amongst the middle and lower class led to the more coverage of sports content in publications.
+Sports journalism is a form of writing that reports on sporting topics and competitions.

 The appetite for sports resulted in sports-only media such as Sports Illustrated and ESPN.
 There are many different forms of sports journalism, ranging from play-by-play and game recaps to analysis and investigative journalism on important developments in the sport.
 Technology and the internet age has massively changed the sports journalism space as it is struggling with the same problems that the broader category of print journalism is struggling with, mainly not being able to cover costs due to falling subscriptions.
 New forms of internet blogging and tweeting in the current millennium have pushed the boundaries of sports journalism.

 Early history

-Modern sports journalism finds its roots as content started to appear in newspapers in the early 1800s.
+Modern sports journalism found its roots as content started to appear in newspapers in the early 1800s.
 At the start, the sports sporadically covered were horse racing and boxing.
 The focus of the coverage would be less on the event itself and more on the greater social context.
 Horse races between the North and South and boxing bouts between US and England garnered much interest from the social elite.
 In the early nineteenth century, popular British sportswriter Pierce Egan coined the term "the Sweet Science" as an epithet for prizefighting — or more fully "the Sweet Science of Bruising" as a description of England's bare-knuckle fight scene.
 During the 1820s and 1830s, the primary demographic target for newspapers was the social elite as newspaper was too expensive for the common man.
-Approaching the 20th century, several important changes occurred that lead to the increased saturation of sports journalism in the mainstream.
+Approaching the 20th century, several important changes occurred that led to the increased saturation of sports journalism in the mainstream.
 The first was the advent of the penny press which allowed for cheaper and more tabloid style of newspaper production.
 Newspapers also began using advertising to pay for their production costs instead of relying on circulation.